QR Code Size Guide — What Size Should Your QR Code Be?

 The Distance Formula

 A reliable rule of thumb for any scenario: QR code size = scanning distance ÷ 10.
+The 10:1 scanning distance rule means a QR code must be 1cm wide for every 10cm of scanning distance.
 If people will scan from 2 meters away, make the code at least 20 cm wide.
 If scanning from 30 cm (a menu on a table), at least 3 cm wide.
 This accounts for typical phone camera capabilities and moderate lighting.

 Factors That Affect Minimum Size